lambda-snail/uuid-lib/README.md

 // The factory can also be configured with a custom random generator - it needs to overload the function call operator
 //uuid_factory<xoroshiro128pp> factory;

-// Create a uuid v4 with the built-in spec uuid uuid1;
+// Create a uuid v4
+uuid uuid1;
 factory.create_uuid_v4(uuid1);